Your Impact

 Under Father Angel’s leadership, these parishes aspire to build up the Church.
 His track record suggests that together these faith communities are destined for great things.

-After its completion, Father Angel united the three churches into one diverse community of African American, white, Hispanic and Asian American parishioners.
+After its completion, Father Angel united the three churches into one diverse community of African American, white, Hispanic, and Asian American parishioners.
 Father Angel told parishioners at the dedication Mass, “The easy part is done.
 We already built the structure.
 Now we need to build the soul.”

-He continued, “For me building the Church is to recognize eachother as one.”
+He continued, “For me, building the Church is to recognize each other as one.”

 His parishioners in Swainsboro tackled their first project.
 They repaired the collapsed roof and made improvements to the rectory in just five months.
-Now they’re making progress on multiple projects at the church to accommodate their growing community.
+Now they’re making progress on multiple projects at the Church to accommodate their growing community.

 Since January 2023, Holy Trinity parishioners have come to work every Saturday from 7 a.m. to 4 p.m.